jhallard/DataStructures/README.md

 #### Project Overview

-Author  - John Allard
-License - None, but feel free to use, distribute, modify, or make fun-of the code as you see fit.

-The purpose of this project is to implement some of the more common, yet-complicated, data structures using the C++ programming language and some C++11 features.
+The purpose of this project is to implement some of the more advanced data structures using the C++ programming language and some C++11 features.
 The data structures created in this project are all fully templated and made to be as general, efficient, and reliable as possible.
+This is a personal project developed by John Allard, if you are interested in contributing to this project please email me (john@jhallard.com) and we can work something out.
+All code in this project is currently unlicensed, feel free to use, distribute, or poke fun at any of this code as you wish.

 The currently implemented data structures are :
-* Graph - When finished, this will be a grouping of related but different graph data structures.
-As of right now, only an undirected graph using an adjacency list representation has been implemented, but I will be soon implementing a directed graph data structure that also uses an adj. list.
-In the future I would also like to make both an undirected and directed graph using an adjacency matrix.
-Th current graph is completely templated and uses an adjacency list to represent the data structure.
-This class does not merely represent a graph, it also has built in many of the famous and useful graph algorithms like breadth first search, depth first search, connectivity tests, and more.
-* HashDictionary - This is a project I began implementing about a year ago for a data structures class, but recently I began improving on the implementation.
-It is also a few fully templated dictonary that uses chaining to handle collisions.
-The hash function used is the one provided by the std::hash function.

-The binarySearchTree class is not all my code, it is incomplete code from a book that I filled in, and I'm going to use it as motivation/guidelines for my own future BST implementation.
+* **uGraph** - A templated undirected graph.
+Comes with it's own implementation of BFS, DFS, min-cut, dijkstra's, and other popular graph algorithms.
+* **HashDictionary** - A templated dictionary that uses chaining to resolve collisions.

+##### Graph
+This project will contain a few different implementations of the famous graph data structure.
+The end goal is to implement both an undirected and directed graph using both an adjacency list and ajdacency matrix representation.
+This allows a user to choose which representation they want according to the specific needs of the project.
+As of right now, I have only implemented the undirected graph data structure using an adjacency list.
+It can be found in `/Graph/GraphAdjList/UndirectedGraph/`.

+##### HashDictionary
+I first implemented this for a data structures class around the spring of 2014, but I have recently begun to add changes and make improvements.
+This data structure represents a dictionary that uses hashing to insert and locate items.
+To resolve collisions, we use chaining with linked lists.

+##### What's next?
+There currently exists a working binary search tree class in this project, but this code is mostly not mine.
+It is from a data-structures book, but had significant parts missing (purposefully left for the student to fill in), so I took to the task of completing, testing, and improving the code.
+I plan on starting a new BST implementation from scratch using this previous implementation as a guideline.